sod2003/portfolio/README.md

 * __Fundamentals__
 A folder for exploring basic concepts and modules in the Python language.

+* __learning-flask__
+This folder contains files from a previous attempt at creating a flask app that was hosted on Heroku.
+It is no longer hosted.

+- [X] Built (Must rebuild app.py)
+- [ ] Hosted

 * __Scripts__
 A folder for my Python scripts.
 This was probably the most fun to experiment with.
   * Script: pythonutils.py - Showcases the use of some Shell Utilities